Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Based on Iroquois:
 https://www.youtube.com/watch?v=zTG45DSSgdE

+When Makkusu dies he leaves behind an Ai that he calls the CNS.
+Created insure the world stays at peace and/or remain fair.
+Maybe it was supposed to be a sort of collective consciousness and will take best course of action based the collective will of all based on data from everyone's CSD.
+This back fires as Makkusu connects his self first taking only his will

 Makkusu learns and reveals that Bursun and Yahaira are siblings

   - Bursun and Yahaira did not know that they were siblings at first despite the ability to read each other's minds